kriepiekrollie/cf-tool/README.md

-# clif
+# cf
-clif is a command line interface tool for codeforces. clif stands for CLI-forces.
+cf-tool is a command line interface tool for codeforces.

 It is a work in progress.